backstreetbrogrammer/31_AdvancedConcurrency/README.md

 tasks that should be run by separate threads.
 The best use case for `ExecutorService` is the processing of **independent** tasks, such as transactions or requests according to the scheme **"one thread for one task"**.

 In contrast, **fork/join** was designed to speed up work that can be broken into smaller pieces recursively.
+For
+example: parallel merge sort, parallel maximum finding etc.

+**RecursiveTask<T>**

+`RecursiveTask<T>` returns a generic `T` type.

+All the tasks we want to execute in parallel is a **subclass** of this class.
+We have to override the `compute()` method that will return the solution of the sub-problem.

+**RecursiveAction**

+`RecursiveAction` is a task but without any return value.

+**ForkJoinPool**

+`ForkJoinPool` is a thread-pool for executing fork-join tasks.
+Number of threads is usually the number of CPU cores.
+These threads use **"work-stealing"** algorithm => it can **"steal"** tasks from other busy threads if done with its own tasks.

+Main point to note is that a task is **NOT** equivalent to a thread!
+Tasks are lightweight threads so fork-join will be efficient even when there are a huge number of tasks.

+Fork/Join Framework can handle the problem of **load-balancing** quite efficiently.

 ---